cbourke/ComputerScienceI/hacks/hack10.0/readme.md

 -   Code for the `rnaToProtein` function as well as a demonstration on how to use it has been provided in this repo/directory.
-    However, you only need to handin `proteinTranslator.c` (and anything else that you may find helpful).
+    However, you will only hand in `proteinTranslator.c`.
 Do *not* make changes to the provided files since you won't be able to hand them in (the grading script provides them for you).

 -   We've provided a couple of sample DNA input files and the resulting protein sequences in the `examples` directory.